Hong Kong Trip Planner

 Hong Kong, meaning Fragrant Harbor, is also known as Asia’s World City and it truly matches up to that tag.
-It was officially decreed as a Special Administrative Region on July 1, 1997 under the rule of “One Country, Two Systems”.
+It was officially decreed as a Special Administrative Region on July 1, 1997, under the rule of “One Country, Two Systems”.
 This has allowed it to hold autonomy letting it to have its own capitalist system, free trade and freedom of speech.

 Hong Kong has a bit of everything and then some.
 This place has many facets all coexisting in harmony with each other.
 The modernization has had no impact on the cultural side of it and that reflects in the architecture, culture and the people of Hong Kong.
 The people here are very rooted in their culture and are quite spiritual.
 The architectural style ranges from the skyscrapers on one side, and the old buildings and heritage sites on the other.

 It is home to a lot of attractions – from natural reserves and parks; from museums to temples; from colonial architecture to modern skyline; from upscale restaurants to the street side food stalls, from the enormous and glorious shopping malls to the street markets; etc. And if you are feeling adventurous, even then Hong Kong is sure not to disappoint you.
 The art and the culture of Hong Kong are preserved well, utmost care has been taken to preserve and maintain its heritage.
-That’s why, a lot of buildings and structures has been declared as monuments.
+That’s why a lot of buildings and structures have been declared as monuments.

 As far as language is concerned, Mandarin and English are most spoken in Hong Kong.
-Traditionally, the official language was Chinese and Cantonese and it would do well for the tourists to learn few words.
+Traditionally, the official language was Chinese and Cantonese and it would do well for the tourists to learn a few words.

 Asia’s ‘world city’ is well connected to the rest of the world.
-It has daily and regular flights to the major cities helping it to promote, develop and maintain the economic growth and the booming tourism.
+It has daily and regular flights to the major cities helping it to promote, develop and maintain economic growth and booming tourism.

 - By Air: Hong Kong International Airport is the primary airport where all the international national flights to Hong Kong lands.
 Direct flights to and from Europe and North America are available at least once in a day.
 Frequent flight does run to and from Asia and Oceania.
-Another important airport of Hong Kong is Shenzhen Airport that has flights to and from mainland China.
+Another important airport in Hong Kong is Shenzhen Airport that has flights to and from mainland China.
 Macau International Airport serves flight between Macau and Hong Kong.